 Each year about 40,000 federal prisoners are released, but about half will be arrested again within three years.
 The revolving door of criminal justice is devastating to families and depresses economic activity in many communities.
 We owe it to the communities most affected by crime and incarceration to ensure that federal prisoners have the greatest possibility for rehabilitation while in prison and success upon release.

 The House Prison Reform and Redemption Act (H.R.3356) and the Senate CORRECTIONS Act (S.1994).

 The Prison Reform and Redemption Act is sponsored by Congressman Doug Collins (GA) and Hakeem Jeffries (NY).
 The Corrections Act is sponsored by Sen. John Cornyn (TX) and Sen. Sheldon Whitehouse (RI).

-- Expanding Prison Programs and Incentives: The Bureau of Prisons (BOP) is required to make prison programming and productive activities available, such as drug rehabilitation, education, skills training, faith-based classes, and work programs, in partnership with non-profit and faith-based organizations.
-Increased phone and visitation privileges and eligibility for certain prisoners to move to community corrections are provided as incentives for program completion.
+- Expands Prison Programs and Earned Time Credits Opportunities: The Bureau of Prisons (BOP) is required to increase and improve prison programming and productive activities, such as drug rehabilitation, education, skills training, faith-based classes, and work programs, in partnership with non-profit and faith-based organizations.
+Earned time credit opportunities will be expanded to include any programs proven to reduce recidivism.

-How You Can Take Action: It only takes a minute to speak up for the tens of thousands of lives that will be impacted by these bills.
+It only takes a minute to speak up for the tens of thousands of lives that will be impacted by these bills.
 Use our easy online advocacy tool to send a letter to your Representative in support of comprehensive justice reform!